ArtyseevWork/ArtyseevWork/README.md

 <h3 align="left">👩‍💻 About me:</h3>

 ###
-<p>I have experience in system administration, backend development, and databases.
-For the past five years, I have been developing mobile applications, and for the last two years, I have been focusing on cross-platform development.</p>
+<p>For the past five years, I have been developing mobile applications, and for the last two years, I have been focusing on cross-platform development.</p>
+<p>Before transitioning to mobile development, I gained valuable experience in system administration, backend development, and working with databases.
+This background has provided me with a strong understanding of the full development stack, allowing me to build robust and scalable applications.</p>

 <h2>My Strengths:</h2>
 <ul>